dcmox/_f/README.md

 -   justifyText = (text: string, len: number = 20) => Returns justified text broken into lines of n size.
 -   isJson = (s: string) => Returns true if string is valid JSON
 -   stringifyCache = (s: string, \_returnTemplate: boolean = false): TStringifyCacheResult => Caches the object schema and returns a stringify function that is twice as fast as native JSON.stringify (on average)
 -   stringifyT = (o: any, tpl: string = '') => Returns a string representation of an object.
-This is the same function that is returend by stringifyCache.
+This is the same function that is returned by stringifyCache.
 Use in combination with the \_returnTemplate parameter of stringifyCache to cache known object schemas and stringify them later.

 ## Object Functions